Florence Bell (scientist): Legacy

 The importance of Bell's work on DNA is that, although today we know that several features of her proposed model are incorrect, it nevertheless showed that DNA had a regular, ordered structure that could be studied using X-ray crystallography and so laid the foundations for later work by Maurice Wilkins, Rosalind Franklin and Raymond Gosling, as well as providing James Watson and Francis Crick with a key measurement – the distance between adjacent bases – when they began their own attempt to build a model of DNA.
 It is also worth noting that this work was done at a time when most scientists believed that proteins were the genetic material and that DNA was just a structural component composed of a monotonous repeat of bases.

-Bell's note book is held in the Leeds University archives.
+Bell's notebook is held in the University of Leeds archives.
 She is included in the Oxford Dictionary of National Biography.

 A seminar room was named in Bell's honor in the recently opened Sir William Henry Bragg Building on the campus of University of Leeds in 2022.

+Bell's name is one of those featured on the sculpture Ribbons, unveiled in 2024.